Try Out This Nussecken Recipe For A German Twist On Nut Bars!

 Nussecken literally translates to “nut corners” – which makes sense given they are made from nuts and cut into triangles.

-For more great dessert recipes, have a look at these other German classics:
+For more classic German dessert recipes, have a look at these other tasty classics:

 - 1 1/2 cups all-purpose flour